bennythejudge/frontend-nanodegree-arcade-game/README.md

 ===============================
 How to:
 There are various ways to execute this game depending on your configuration.
-One way to execute it is *NOT* loading it via the browser.
+**Please note that loading the index.html in the browser will not work.
 The simplest way is to execute the SimpleHTTPServer via python:
 - download the game from github
 - cd into the game directory
-- execute python -m SimpleHTTPServer
+- execute `python -m SimpleHTTPServer`
 - check for the message "Serving HTTP on 0.0.0.0 8000 ..."
 - open your browser and use the url: http://localhost:8000
 - if the port number used by the HTTP server is different, change